 Thule Coaster XT Bike Trailer

-The twin seater is from one of the best brands in bike trailers for kids.
-Swiftly capable of being converted in to a stroller, the handlebar is height adjustable for any user.
-Extra storage space, the water resistant outer also has bug shield for added protection.
+This twin seater is from one of the best brands in children's bike trailers.
+Swiftly capable of being converted into a stroller, the handlebar is height adjustable for any user.
+There's extra storage space and the water resistant outer also has a bug shield for added protection.
 Look out for Thule's additional extras to make the Coaster XT even more versatile.

-How to choose the best bike trailer for kids?
+How to choose the best children's bike trailer

-The best bike trailers for kids are extremely versatile, with some having the capacity for two children along with storage room at the back.
+The best children's bike trailers are extremely versatile, with some having the capacity for two children along with storage room at the back.

-Coming in various sizes, the best bike trailers for kids will attach near your rear wheel dropout, via a pivot bracket threaded on to your skewer.
+Coming in various sizes, the best children's bike trailers will attach near your rear wheel dropout, via a pivot bracket threaded onto your skewer or to your seatpost via a clamp.
 This bracket allows the trailer to snake behind the bike, much like a lorry or car trailer, so corners can be easily navigated with a little extra swinging room.